typicode/pegasus/README.md

 __Note__: The same method can be applied with any other JavaScript library (Backbone, AngularJS, ...).

-__Tip__: You can also directly embed [pegasus.min.js](https://github.com/typicode/pegasus/blob/master/pegasus.min.js) into your html file to save a network call (it's smaller than the Google analytics tracking code).
+__Tip__: You can also directly embed [pegasus.min.js](https://github.com/typicode/pegasus/blob/master/pegasus.min.js) code in your html file to save a network call (it's smaller than the Google analytics tracking code).

 ## Support